Go feature: Secret mode

 }

-// This structure is also protected.
+// This raw secret is also highly sensitive.

-if err != nil {
+if e != nil {

 return